Imaginings

 Bookshelf Special Feature Part 2: National Park Science

 A Review of National Park Science: Jane Carruthers’ Magnum Opus by Bernhard Gißibl * Part 1 features Jane Carruthers’ introduction to her book and a comment by Libby Robin.
-A full review of National Park Science by Bernhard Gißibl will appear in an upcoming issue of the journal Environment… Continue Reading “Bookshelf Special Feature Part 2: National Park Science”
+A full review of National Park Science by Bernhard Gißibl will appear in an upcoming issue of the journal Environment and History.
+Jane Carruthers’ National Park Science is the first comprehensive…

 Making Tracks: Gregg Mitman